Dale Ferguson (rugby league): 2014

 Ferguson missed the pre-season games against Hull FC and Dewsbury due to injury.
 He did feature in the friendly against Castleford Tigers.

 He missed Rounds 1–7 due to injury.
 Ferguson featured in Round 8 (Salford) to Round 9 (Leeds) then in Round 15 (Wakefield Trinity Wildcats).
-Fergusok was injured for Rounds 16–22 but played in Round 23 against (Leeds) to Round 25 (Castleford Tigers).
+Ferguson was injured for Rounds 16–22 but played in Round 23 against (Leeds) to Round 25 (Castleford Tigers).
 He featured in Round 4 (Oldham) in the Challenge Cup.

 Even though the Bradford outfit were relegated and would play in the Championship in 2015, Ferguson committed himself to Bradford until the end of the 2016 season.

 2015

 Ferguson did not feature in any of the pre-season friendlies.

 He featured in Round 3 (Featherstone Rovers) to Round 4 (Hunslet Hawks) then in Round 6 (Workington Town) to Round 7 (Halifax).
 He also featured in Round 9 (London Broncos) to Round 12 (Whitehaven).
 He played in Round 17 against Dewsbury to Round 21 against Sheffield.
 Ferguson played in Qualifier 1 against (Sheffield) to Qualifier 6 (Leigh).
 Ferguson played in the £1 Million Game (Wakefield Trinity Wildcats).
 He also featured in the Challenge Cup in Round 4 (Workington Town) to Round 5 (Hull Kingston Rovers).